When Is Inductive Inference Possible?: Non-uniform Guarantees in the Realizable Setting

 \begin{corollary} Uniform online learnability $\subsetneq$ non-uniform online learnability. \end{corollary}

-Now, we show that non-uniform online learnability is in fact equivalent to non-uniform stochastic online learnability.
+Our second result shows that non-uniform online learnability is in fact equivalent to non-uniform stochastic online learnability.

-\begin{theorem} $\mathcal{H}$ is non-uniform stochastic online learnable if and only if $\mathcal{H}$ is non-uniform online learnable. \end{theorem} \begin{proof} We only need to discuss the only if direction, since the other direction is immediate from the definitions.
-It's equivalent to showing the following two are incompatible: \begin{enumerate} \item $\mathcal{H}$ is non-uniform stochastic online learnable, \item $\mathcal{H}$ is not non-uniform online learnable. \end{enumerate}
+\begin{theorem} $\mathcal{H}$ is non-uniform stochastic online learnable $\iff$ it's non-uniform online learnable. \end{theorem} \begin{proof} We only need to discuss the only if direction, since the other direction is immediate from the definitions.
+It's equivalent to showing the following two are incompatible: (1) $\mathcal{H}$ is non-uniform stochastic online learnable; (2) $\mathcal{H}$ is not non-uniform online learnable.

 Suppose (1) and (2) both hold, we would like to derive a contradiction.
 (1) implies that there exists a learning algorithm $\mathcal{A}$ such that for any $h\in \mathcal{H}$, there is a constant $n(h)$, for any $\mu$, the number of errors made is bounded by $n(h)$ with probability 1.